jupyterhub/action-k8s-await-workloads/README.md

 # GitHub Action: Await k8s workloads
 [![GitHub Action badge](https://github.com/jupyterhub/action-k8s-await-workloads/workflows/Test/badge.svg)](https://github.com/jupyterhub/action-k8s-await-workloads/actions)

-GitHub Action to await Ready / Completed status of k8s workloads, namely Deployments, StatefulSets, DaemonSets, and Jobs.
+GitHub Action to await Ready / Completed status of Kubernetes workloads, namely Deployments, StatefulSets, DaemonSets, and Jobs.
 If a workload's pods have a container that restarts, the wait will stop.

 ## Optional input parameters
-- `max-restarts`: Maximum restarts of a container to tolerate before aborting wait.
+- `accepted-container-restarts`: Aborts after this many container restarts for any given container.
+Defaults to `0`.
-- `max-time`: Maximum total time to await all workloads.
+- `timeout`: Aborts after this time.
+Defaults to `""` and accepts strings like `"10m"`.

-## Outputs
+- `workload-timeout`: Aborts after this time awaiting an individual workload.

-- `duration`: The total duration waited.
+  Defaults to `""` and accepts strings like `"2m30s"`.

 ## Example